Read all about it on Slate.com

 Each year the Cartoonist Studio Prize will be awarded to work that exemplifies excellence in cartooning.
 The creators of two exceptional comics will be awarded $1000 each.
-Winners will be selected by Slate Book Review editor Dan Kois, the faculty and students of the Center for Cartoon Studies, and a distinguished guest judge.
-This year’s guest judge will be New Yorker art editor and TOON Books publisher, Françoise Mouly.
+Winners will be selected by Slate Book Review editor Dan Kois, the faculty and students of the Center for Cartoon Studies, distinguished guest judge Caitlin McGurk.

 The two award categories for the Cartoonist Studio Prize are Graphic Novel of the Year and Web Comic of the Year.
-Finalists for each category will be announced February 1, 2013.
-The two winning comics will be announced March 1, 2013.
+Finalists for each category will be announced in early March 2016.
+The two winning comics will be announced in April 2016.

 Eligible Graphic Novels must be written in (or translated into) English, published between January 1 and December 31 of the previous calendar year.
 Creators or publishers may submit a graphic novel for consideration by sending a physical copy of the book, along with a submission form, to: